The Scuba Blog

 Posted by Instructor Bill in Scuba Myths - Confirmed or Busted?

-wetsuit_shrinkshrunken_wetsuitshrunken_wetsuitshrunken_wetsuitWe have all heard the line: I just went to put on my wetsuit for the first time this year and it shrunk.
+wetsuit_shrinkshrunken_wetsuitshrunken_wetsuitshrunken_wetsuitWe have can you help me with my homework all heard the line: I just went to put on my wetsuit for the first time this year and it shrunk.
 Now, the joke is that you may have gained a bit of weight and you are making an excuse that the wetsuit has mysteriously shrunk.
 Well, best I can figure, the answer here is both.
 Myth and Confirmed.
 Here is why.

 Now, lets start with the confirmed part: Wetsuits are made primarily from Neoprene, a material that comes in many thicknesses but the main part is that is has air bubbles in it that add insulation to the diver or surfer.
 Now, most neoprene over time has been proven to loose its “stretch” or not be as pliable, even stiffen.
 Thus it can be argued that it in fact Shrunk.
 Mainly because it doesn’t have as much stretch.